-The car must be conceived, designed, and fabricated by the students without direct involvement from professional engineers, automotive engineers, racers, machinists or related professionals.
+Vehicles entered into Formula SAE competitions must be conceived, designed, and fabricated by the students without direct involvement from professional engineers, automotive engineers, racers, machinists or related professionals.

-The student team may use any literature or knowledge related to car design and information from professionals of from academics as long as the information is given as a discussion of alternatives with their pros and cons.
+The student team may use any literature or knowledge related to car design and information from professionals or from academics as long as the information is given as a discussion of alternatives with their pros and cons.
 Professionals may not make design decisions or drawings and the Faculty Advisor must sign a statement of compliance with this restriction.

-It is the intent of the SAE Collegiate Design Series Competitions to provide direct hands-on experience to the students.
+It is the intent of the SAE Collegiate Design Series competitions to provide direct hands-on experience to the students.
 Therefore, students should perform all fabrication tasks whenever possible.